UseToolSuite UseToolSuite

 Typing Speed Test

-Free online typing speed test.
-Measure your WPM (words per minute) and accuracy with real-time feedback.
-Track your personal best and improve your typing — no signup required.
+Measure your typing speed (WPM) and accuracy with real-time feedback.
+Track your personal best and improve over time — no signup required.

 WPM